Welcome to Saris to Suits® Empowered

-The 36-page vibrant and beautifully detailed calendar with empowerment quotes and bios includes exceptional women, such as a devout Muslim PhD who is a competitive weightlifter wearing a hijab; an award-winning journalist for CNN who was left at an orphanage and later adopted by her Bengali Mother; and poised and graceful Miss America 2014 of Indian Origin who is raising awareness about diversity and unity.
-An inspirational gift for YOUR daughter or a special woman and girl to encourage her to persevere to achieve her dream!!
-Digital download is $10 and Hard Copy $15 or kindly consider a donation.
+The 36-page vibrant and beautifully detailed calendar with empowerment quotes and bios makes for an inspirational gift for YOUR daughter or a special woman and girl to encourage her to persevere to achieve her dream!!
+Digital download is $10 and physical copy $12 plus shipping or kindly consider a donation… for Nepal Relief.
 See ‘Store’ page.